CAT 2017 NEWS

 NATIONAL LEVEL ONLINE TEST

-Indian Institute of Management, Lucknow (IIM-L), has released its admission criteria for admission to its management programs for the academic year 2018-20.
-Apart from CAT score, the admission depends upon several other factors such as past academics, work experience and performance in Written Ability Test (WAT) and Personal Interview (PI).
+Indian Institute of Management, Lucknow (IIM-L), has released its admission criteria for admission to the management programs for the academic year 2018-20.
+Apart from CAT Score, the admission depends upon several other factors such as past academics, work experience and performance in Written Ability Test (WAT) and Personal Interview (PI).